 Jehovah’s Witnesses obey a group of men known as “The Governing Body.”
 These men claim to be God’s channel of communication to people on earth.
 They believe only they can interpret the Word of God accurately and only 144,000 of their most elite are eligible for heavenly life.
 Questioning the authority of the “Governing Body” is simply unforgivable.

 I remember feeling truly sorry for the people who refused to embrace this hope of mine.
 I considered my way of life far superior to theirs.
 I never believed it when people at the door told me they had a personal relationship with Jesus.
 I wrote them off as poor deluded fools.
-I wanted them to embrace the good news that they could live forever in a paradise earth with no sickness, pain or death if only they would study the Bible with me for 6 to 12 months, read all the Jehovah’s Witness literature, average 10 hours a month in the door-to-door ministry, attend 5 meetings a week and live by the Watchtower tenants which included no smoking, voting, blood transfusions, participation in worldly holidays nor military service.
+I wanted them to embrace the good news that they could live forever in a paradise earth with no sickness, pain or death if only they would study the Bible with me for six to 12 months, read all the Jehovah’s Witness literature, average ten hours a month in the door-to-door ministry, attend five meetings a week and live by the Watchtower tenets which included no smoking, voting, blood transfusions, participation in worldly holidays nor military service.

 There was a lot of hypocrisy in my life, as there is in all Jehovah’s Witness lives, but my heart really ached for people when they refused to see the “truth” I was trying to give them.
 I would cry and desperately pray for them.
 I earnestly did not want them to die at Armageddon.
 I think in this way I was a little different than the other Jehovah’s Witnesses I knew.
 They were all just trying to make their “time” so they wouldn’t get into trouble or be looked down on.
 I did this too sometimes.
-We all did whatever we had to do to please the powers that be—not having a real relationship with God results in a lot of “man-pleasing” busy work.
-I could say a lot about the detrimental effects of the “busy work” which consumed our lives.
+We all did whatever we had to do to please the powers that be — not having a real relationship with God results in a lot of “man-pleasing” busy work.
+I could say a lot about the detrimental effects of the busy work which consumed our lives.
 We always sought relief, not even realizing we were running away, but all Jehovah’s Witnesses run away in their own way.
 When I was tired of running, I ran away from my marriage instead and was disfellowshipped.

 Later, my boyfriend was invited to a church by one of his clients.
 He gave me the invitation card to the church and said he thought I should go see what it was like.
 I went once and thought I was going to be struck by lightning as soon as my foot entered the door.
 I had been told my whole life that the only reason churches exist is so preachers can extort money from people.
 I was also praying for forgiveness for walking into a place where demons live and asking God to protect me from the evil spirits.
 The sight of a cross was frightening because I was taught that the cross was a pagan symbol.
 I wanted to get out, but I felt I owed this one concession to my boyfriend.